Last updated on March 13th, 2019 at 11:18 pm

 - Starter – $49/month

 - Standard – $62/month ($35/month for each additional device you add to your account)

 - Premium – $89/month ($44/month for each additional device you add to your account)

 There aren’t honestly too many downsides to Talech.
 The most prevalent problems with this POS system seems to mainly revolve around two things.

 Talech is overall a good entry point POS system for the small restaurant owner.
-It does have some annoying downsides but they are indeed constantly working to make their service better in all areas and you should really keep an eye on Talech in 2017.
+It does have some kinks and downsides but they are indeed constantly working to make their service better in all areas and you should really keep an eye on Talech this year.